ConfoederatioVF/Harbinger.Segmentation/README.md

 Developed by **Special Research Group 268, Confoederatio Research Division** (SRG268-CRD).
 Functions as a performant alternative to Segment-Anything, especially for symbolic maps.
 Additionally applicable to real-world photos, graphics, and other use-cases.

+Originally developed to aid in auto-vectorisation for [Naissance HGIS](https://github.com/ConfoederatioVF/Naissance).

 ## Installation:

 Requirements: